 The world is fast approaching the limit of its ability to feed itself.
 This is one of the most significant threats facing humanity.
 However, it is also a problem we can solve.
 The Institute for Sustainable Food at the University of Sheffield is committed to overcoming this challenge.
-But we must act now if we are to prevent irreversible damage to our soil and environment.

 Learn more about our vision and research:

 Get in touch to find out more: email@example.com

 The University’s four flagship institutes bring together our key strengths to tackle global issues, turning interdisciplinary and translational research into real-world solutions.